-By this point you are likely familiar with what 211 does which is provide you with information regarding state benefits like Medicaid, food stamps and more.
-This phone number is manged by Texas Health and Human Services.
+By this point, you are likely familiar with what 211 does which is provide you with information regarding state benefits like Medicaid, food stamps, and more.
+This phone number is managed by the Texas Department of Health and Human Services.

 There are seemingly endless options when dialing the 211 Texas phone number.
 This can be intimidating to even the most seasoned case manager.